 - The corona wire passes over a sheet of paper so that the paper's surface becomes electrically charged.

 - The area of the drum freshly coated with toner spins into contact with a positively charged sheet of paper.
 The electric field surrounding the paper exerts a stronger pull than the ions coating the drum's surface, and the toner particles stick to the paper as the drum passes by.

 - Once the entire original has been recreated on toner in the page, the paper proceeds on through the copier to the fuser.
 The weak attraction between the toner particles and the surface of the sheet of paper can easily be disrupted.
 To fix the toner image in place on the paper's surface, the entire sheet is shunted through the fuser's heated rollers.
 The heat melts the plastic material in the toner and fuses the pigment to the page.

 By the time you reach for your copy in the collection tray, the photocopier has already prepared for the next go-round by again cleaning off the drum's surface and applying a fresh coat of positively charged ions to it.

-For more information on photocopiers and related topics, check out the links on the next page.
+For more information on photocopiers and related topics, check out the links below.